mhus04/DjangoSocialMedia/README.md

 <h1>Dependencies</h1>
-This document is intended for unexperienced users Ensure that you have installed all the required dependencies before you attempt to run this application
+This document is intended for unexperienced users.
+Ensure that you have installed all the required dependencies before you attempt to run this application,

 <br>They are as followed:
 <ul>